vgurianov/srt/docs/overview.md

 # Package Overview
-Both Experiment1 and  Experiment2 moduls are run moduls.
-Modules use other modules for execution, Gig.5.
+All  *Experiment* modules are executing modules.
+Modules use other modules for work, Fig.5.

 ![GitHub Logo](Fig2-1-1.png)